Was Agatha Christie really an original writer?

 If you look at the statistics, Agatha Christie is the best-selling novelist of all time.
 Her books have sold billions of copies, and some of the movie-versions have won academy awards.
 That Christie was a genius, I think is undisputed.
 The numbers speak for themselves.
 But I think the nature of her genius has been misrepresented.

 Let us now move on to Miss Marple, Agatha Christie’s second iconic character.
 In the US they have a now forgotten crime fiction queen, Anna Katharine Green (1846-1935).
-In 1878, a decade before Christie was born, she published the novel The Leavenworth Case in which she introduced her spinster detective Miss Amelia Butterworth.
-She was then featured in several novels and stories, and Green was a best-selling writer in her own day, writing 40 novels and many short stories (only few with Amelia Butterworth) Like Christie she was a great plotter.
+In 1897, when Agatha Christie was seven years old, Green published the novel The Affair Next Door in which she introduced her spinster detective Miss Amelia Butterworth.
+She was featured in three novels, and Green was a best-selling writer in her own day, writing 40 novels in total and many short stories.
+Like Christie she was a great plotter.
 In some ways, Miss Marple is Amelia Butterworth solving Chestertonian crime puzzles in a rural idyll.

 I could mention similar precursors to Tommy & Tuppence.
 But why is Agatha Christie then not exposed as a plagiarist?
 It is because her talent is undisputed, and lay elsewhere.
 She composed stories brilliantly.
 And it is actually the composition of the stories that make them so great.
 Her characters were sometimes a little flat.
 It is the puzzle and the way it is presented throughout the narrative that captivates the reader, not her analyses of motives.
 The motives for crimes are in fact bizarre sometimes, even contrived.
 Psychological complexity was almost sacrificed at the alter of these other elements.
 When you read an Agatha Christie crime story, you are rarely left with any feelings of disillusionment or misgivings about the world.
 Even if it is a piece of crime fiction.